-Disruptions in a protein-processing pathway appear to promote aggressive proliferation and invasion in tumor cellsJanuary 29th, 2014 in Cancer /
+Disruptions in a protein-processing pathway appear to promote aggressive proliferation and invasion in tumor cellsJanuary 29, 2014 in Medicine & Health / Cancer

 Many proteins at the cell surface are 'decorated' with carbohydrate molecules called glycans.
 Changes in a cell's glycan profile can greatly alter how it behaves and interacts with its environment, and abnormalities in this process are a common feature of cancer cells.
 Researchers led by Frederic Bard of the A*STAR Institute of Molecular and Cell Biology in Singapore have now uncovered a potentially critical link between the glycan addition process and invasive tumor growth.

 Cancer cells often produce abnormally high levels of proteins modified with a glycan precursor known as Tn.
 In healthy cells, newly translated proteins are processed in a structure called the endoplasmic reticulum (ER) before moving on to the Golgi apparatus.
 Within the Golgi, proteins receive the Tn modification from enzymes known as GalNAc-Ts, and Tn is subsequently transformed into more complex glycans by other Golgi enzymes.
 Scientists have long assumed that cancer cells experience defects in this latter pathway, which ultimately directs excess Tn-modified proteins to the cell surface.